slemarchand/server-banner/README.md

 # Server Banner

+This [Liferay](https://github.com/liferay/liferay-portal) plugin permanently display a configurable message on a sticky banner a top of the page.

 ## Installation

-Get the latest `.war` here and drop it in the `deploy` directory of your Liferay server.
+Get the latest `.war` [here](https://github.com/slemarchand/server-banner/releases) and drop it in the `deploy` directory of your Liferay server.

 ## Configuration

+Message, visual details and display restrictions rules for the banner are configurable, using portal properties.

 ### Portal properties

+The following portal properties define the behavior of the banner.
+In order to adapt the banner to your needs, you could override them (usualy in your `portal-ext.properties` file).

 ```
 ##